-For the scattering reflection paradigm, we present in Fig. \ref{fig:3GPP_PR_50_dry} the received power as a function of the number of reflectors, for different platforms.
-For readability purposes, we show only the results corresponding to the 3GPP channel models where different types of environments are studied, namely dense urban, urban, and rural.
-Given the same number of reflectors, the RSS-equipped UAV system achieves the best power performance due to short distances and cleared LoS wireless links.
-Moreover, the related performance gap between the rural and urban environments is very small, of about 2 dB.
-For a number of reflectors close or equal to $N_{\max}$, the LEO system has the worst received power performance, which significantly degrades for more urbanized environments.
+For the scattering reflection paradigm, we present in Fig. \ref{fig:3GPP_PR_50_dry} the received power as a function of the number of reflectors for different platforms.
+For the sake of simplicity, we show only the results corresponding to the 3GPP channel models where different types of environments are studied, namely dense urban, urban, and rural.
+Given the same number of reflectors, the RSS-equipped UAV system achieves the best power performance due to short distances and clear LoS wireless links.
+Moreover, the difference in performance between the rural and urban environments is minimal, at about 2 dB.
+For a number of reflectors close or equal to $N_{\max}$, the LEO system has the worst received power performance, which degrades significantly in accordance with the density of the urban environment.
 In contrast, the HAPS system realizes the best $P_r$ values for a number of reflectors near or equal to $N_{\max}$.
-This is valid even when the environment becomes densely urbanized, despite a noticeable HAPS system performance degradation that the latter may compensate using a higher number of RSS reflectors or by reducing its coverage footprint, i.e., Tx and Rx are closer.
-Consequently, it is interesting to highlight that the RSS-equipped LEO system may require further redesign in order to be feasible, while the HAPS coverage footprint needs to be adjusted according to the environment type of the served area.
+This remains the case even in dense urban environments, where a HAPS system may compensate for performance degradation by using a higher number of RSS reflectors or by reducing its coverage footprint (i.e., where the Tx and Rx are closer).
+Consequently, it is worth noting that RSS-equipped LEO systems may require further redesigning in order to be feasible, while the HAPS coverage footprint needs to be adjusted according to the environment type of the served area.